techtonik/python-patch/README.md

 ### How to use?

 Download **patch.py** and run it with Python.
-It is a self-contained file with not external dependencies.
+It is a self-contained module without external dependencies.

     python patch.py diff.patch

+You can also run the .zip file.

+    python patch-1.14.2.zip diff.patch

 ### How to install?